muzooka/api/readme.md

 ## Restful API
 For the most current version of our API please view the [v2 documentation](v2.md)

-For the previous version of out API please view the [v1 documentation](v1.md)

-:warning::warning:
-Our V1 API is deprecated and will be shut off 2019-01-31 :warning::warning:

 ## Webhooks
 You can integrate your server with Muzooka by utilizing webhooks.
 Read more in a dedicated [webhook integration guide](webhooks.md).